-This year's Eva Lane Memorial Tennis Tournament will be held on Saturday, September 26th, at the Currituck County High School tennis courts.
+This year's Eva Lane Memorial Tennis Tournament will be held on Friday and Saturday, September 17th and 18th, at the Currituck County High School tennis courts.

-The tournament consists of two separate divisions, one for juniors 14-and-under, and one for high school students and adults.
+The tournament consists of three separate events, one for juniors 10-and-under, one for juniors 14-and-under, and one for high school students and adults.

-The junior event is a USTA Junior Circuit Round Robin.
+The 10-and-under event is a USTA Junior Circuit Round Robin, played on Friday evening at 6:00pm.
 Entrants will be grouped into pools of 3-5 players based on age, gender, and ability.
 Each player will play every other player in his/her pool, in a non-elimination format.
-USTA membership is not required, but you will set up a USTA "account" as part of the registration process.
+We'll use orange, low compression balls, and the 60' court defined by the blue lines.
+USTA membership is required, but it is free for all juniors.
+To register for the 10-and-under round robin, click here.

-To sign up for the junior event, click here.
+To sign up for either division of the adult doubles event, click here.

 The Eva Lane Memorial Tennis Tournament is played each year in memory of Eva Lane, a 2000-2002 member of the CCHS girls tennis team who was killed by a drunk driver on US 158 in southern Currituck County in January 2004, seven months after her high school graduation.

 At noon, we will pause play for a brief memorial program to remember Eva's life.
 Sheriff Matthew Beickert will join us to speak about the dangers of drunk and distracted driving.

 UTR stands for “Universal Tennis Rating”, a scale from 1 – 16.5 which helps players find others with whom they will have a competitive match.
 A key goal of UTR is to encourage “level-based play, on the premise that tennis is most fun when the players are evenly matched.
 The rating is age and gender neutral, meaning that two players with the same rating should have a competitive match, regardless of their age or gender.